 When it comes to serving, Wyatt likes to keep it classic, serving his signature mojito in a high-ball glass.

 Dunn’s “key summer recipe” is The Greyhound.
 In order to make this refreshing summer cocktail you will need the following:

-Once all ingredients are combined strain and pour over ice, add garnish and you have a refreshing summer cocktail or mocktail.
+Once all ingredients are combined strain and pour over ice, add garnish and you have a refreshing summer cocktail.

 Carr from Brogan’s Way suggests the following summer drinks to make the most of the pleasant summer conditions.